make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 \end{aligned}
 $$

+- Here are are some typical results.
+- ..._plots of N random points on a sphere, various seeds, various N_...
 - The reason this trick works
-  is due to a rather surprizing result for the surface area of a spherical segment.
+  is due to a rather surprizing result for the surface area of a [spherical segment](./spherical-segment.html):
   - If you cut a sphere with two parallel planes, the area of the strip between the planes depends only on the distance between the planes and not on where they cut the sphere.
-  - ...diagram...
-- ...show resulting plots...

 # Feature #2: Realistic transitions between views